Fall 2016

 Assignment 4

-Assignment 2 is a group assignment in which students will define a project and develop a project charter.
-Students will select their own groups of size 3-4.
+is a group assignment in which students will plan a project using project

 Assigned Groups / Teams: Project groups (teams) of size 3-4 will be selected by the instructor based on your course goals and learning objectives submitted in Assignment 1.
 The intention is to put together project teams of people who bring diverse backgrounds and perspectives and whose learning objectives and goals complement one another’s.
 In addition to demonstrating how project managers build teams with diverse strengths, it is hoped that this strategy will maximize individual learning opportunities and create some interesting and thought-provoking discussions and situations.